multiverseweb/Dataverse/README.md

 ---
 - Added option for plotting data in finance tracker.
 Code is in file [plot.py](plot.py).
 - Performed data wrangling for dealing with the dates on which data wasn't updated by user.

----
-#### :octocat:&nbsp;&nbsp;08-03-2024
----
-- Added admin mode to run sql queries in python output directly.
----
-#### :octocat:&nbsp;&nbsp;10-03-2024
----
-- Fixed represtation of table in 'view data' option.
-- added large dataset.
-- `scatter plot issue to be fixed` for users with single data entry.

   `Happy coding :)`

   ---